-This module focuses on the advanced application of taxes and duties levied in accordance with the Income Tax Act, the Estate Duty Act, the Value-Added Tax Act, the Tax Administration Act and SARS' practice notes.
-This includes content relating to taxation of companies, trusts and individuals.
-The module aims to develop students' conceptual reasoning and analysis skills through the application of taxation principles to authentic business and economic scenarios in order that students are prepared for the level of problem-solving, learning, resilience and adaptation required in the working world for them to lead and add value.
-The module equips students with a broad and detailed knowledge of taxation as an integral part of performing the role of an entry-level chartered accountant.
+We've got you.
+You've got this.
+Management Accounting & Finance MACF01-8 This module focuses on providing practical tools to support applied and advanced analytical reasoning and contribute to effective financial management and decision-making in the context of real-world scenarios.
+The module draws on a broad understanding of the economy and risk management, and includes content related to financial decision-making, financial structuring, budgeting and valuations.
+The module aims to develop students' conceptual reasoning and analytical skills through the application of management accounting and finance principles to authentic business and economic scenarios in order that students are prepared for the level of problem-solving, creativity, learning, resilience and adaptation required in the working world for them to lead and add value.
+The module prepares students to be effective decision-makers and financial managers as an integral part of performing the role of an entry-level chartered accountant.